If you grew up watching The Addams Family on TV, snap your fingers.

 The mounted fish with a leg sticking out of its mouth always startles visitors:

 Gomez leads the visitor through the living room, unaware of how freaked out he is by everything:

-Those wicker chairs with the wide, rounded backs, became popular for awhile and were often referred to as “The Morticia Chair.”
+Those wicker chairs with the wide, rounded backs, became popular and were referred to as “Morticia Chairs.”

 Uncle Fester advises them not to frighten the neighbors too much: “When you knock on peoples’ doors, you’d better say, ‘Do not be alarmed.
 We are only little children.'”

-They loved to play this footage of him coming down the stairs:
+They loved to play footage of him coming down the stairs:

 Wednesday’s favorite toy was her headless Marie Antoinette doll.
 Lisa Loring, the actress who played her, says she is frequently asked whether she was allowed to keep it.
 She wasn’t.